 Bearizona wildlife park gets you up close and personal with bears, wolves, bison, elk, and rocky mountain goats to name just a few.
 Admission is just $25 bucks and lets you cruise through in the comfort of your own car or motorhome.

 - Location: just 30 miles from Flagstaff – Google Maps here

 - Cost: $25 to drive you own car, they also have some walking tours as well that cost a bit less.

 Horseshoe Bend is a nearly circular meander of the great Colorado River.
 What’s even better is how you can look down on this mighty work of mother nature.

 After a 3/4 mile, sandy hike, you’ll be rewarded by a 1,000 foot near vertical look at Horseshoe Bend.
 Sunset is a great time to visit as the colors are brilliant.

 The hike in is sandy and hot so bring a good pair of shoes and some water.
 While the parking lot and trail in can be very busy once you get to the rim the crowds will dissipate.

 To get further away from the crowds and selfie sticks just walk along either side along the rim and you’ll find your own perfect sitting rock.
 Bring a bite to eat and don’t be in a hurry.
-This place demands some
+This place demands some much needed relaxation.